harshada2576/SmartSprint-AI/docs/database/rls-security-foundation.md

 - `ai_predictions` creation (AI pipeline); notification generation.
 - Signup profile bootstrap (`auth.users` → `public.users` with `id = auth.uid()`)
   if the trigger path is chosen; account deactivation/deletion flows.
+- **Concurrent signup race**: due to the absence of an auth→public users trigger, the application must handle profile creation atomically.
+The `users_email_key` unique constraint prevents duplicate emails, and the `users_insert_self`/`users_update_self` policies enforce owner-only writes.
+  Serverside: use `INSERT ...
+ON CONFLICT (email) DO NOTHING` or an Edge Function to make signup idempotent and race-safe.
 - Any PM-delete or cross-project move workflows from §9 if product approves them (keep denied in RLS; audit in the lane).
 - **Privileged-pool warning**: the existing Drizzle `pg.Pool` over